DataDog/hiring-engineers/answers.md

 ### Getting Started

-If you haven't already, install the relevant Datadog agent for your specific OS (see [README.md](https://github.com/DataDog/hiring-engineers/tree/solutions-engineer)).
+If you haven't already, install the relevant Datadog agent for your specific OS (see the [README](https://github.com/DataDog/hiring-engineers/blob/solutions-engineer/README.md)).
 If you're using Docker or Kubernetes you can simply install and configure the Datadog Agent for that container service rather than the agent specifc to your containers' OS kernel.

 ## Section 1 - Collecting Metrics